-The commercial development on the island was originally centered around Ocean Boulevard between 10th and 14th Avenues, known as the "Front Beach" area.
 The commercial area now includes Palm Boulevard as well.

-Over the years, the type of commercial buildings have changed from openair pavilions for seasonal activities to more substantial, enclosed buildings and shopping centers housing businesses which operate year-round.
+Over the years, the type and makeup of commercial buildings have changed from open- air pavilions favoringer seasonal activities to more substantial, enclosed buildings housing and shopping centers housing and businesses allowing for which operate year-round operation.

 The Island Center on Palm Boulevard opened in 1959, followed by the Ocean Park shopping center in 1992.
 In the meantime, the Pavilion Shops on Ocean Boulevard opened in 1989.
 The Sea Cabin condominiums, used mainly for seasonal occupancy, opened in 1980 and 1981.
-The island has had two hotels and several multi-family developments built since the late 1990s.
+The island has had two hotels and several multi-family developments built since the late